Charity Christmas gifts will help you make a personal statement this festive season. Here we explain why.

 Strengthening of your values and beliefs

-Recently the Charities Aid Foundation revealed the results of their study ‘Why We Give’ when asked why they donated to charity, 96% of respondents said they felt they had a moral duty to help others with what they have which is, the Foundation says: “A sentiment that is rooted in their personal principles and values.”
+The Charities Aid Foundation revealed the results of its study ‘Why We Give’ when asked why they donated to charity, 96% of respondents said they felt they had a moral duty to help others with what they have which is, the Foundation says: “A sentiment that is rooted in their personal principles and values.”

 It will make you and the recipient of the gift feel good!